Skip to main content

 • Logical Link: OR

-• Outcome: Pages related to the checkout process will be excluded from the experiment.
+• Outcome: Kameleoon excludes pages related to the checkout process.

-If you’re not sure if you’ve set everything up correctly, use the simulation panel.
+If you are not sure if you configured everything correctly, use the simulation panel.

 Review and save